yatesco/seafile-docs/deploy_pro/deploy_in_a_cluster.md

 #### seafile.conf

-You have to add the following configuration to `seafile.conf`
+If you use a single memcached server, you have to add the following configuration to `seafile.conf`

 ```
 [cluster]